hockyg/comp-lab-class-2022/Week10/Assignment.md

 ```

 - Make a nice plot of the energy versus distance with the computed values as dots and the values from the fit function with a dashed line, as shown in the lecture
+- Save this figure in the figures directory